Vrutesh/Skillify/README.md

+# Skillify

+Skillify is a user-friendly and versatile skill assessment platform designed to help individuals evaluate and enhance their abilities.
+Whether you're a professional honing your expertise or a newcomer looking to identify areas for improvement, SkillCheckPro has you covered.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.